Top 10 Water Rides List

 Jurrasic Park @

-This is a much more well known water ride than the first two water rides.
+This is a much more well known water ride than Timber Mountain Log Ride.
 Hell, this water ride is so well known, that it has its very own Wikipedia Article.
 Anyways, Jurrasic Park is a very basic water ride.
 You first cruise around and see lots of dinosaurs.
 Then you go in a building, climb the lifthill, some guy yells "Get out of here!!!
-There's a T-Rex in here!!!", we then go down the final drop.
+There's a T-Rex in here!!!", (they yell it in Japanese, cause....we're in Japan dipsh*t) we then go down the final drop.
 Now I will admit this.
 The drop is dissapointing.
 People claim it's a big drop and all.
 But that's bullsh*t.
 That drop is Tidal Wave sized I'd say.
-Not intense.
-(If you keep reading this list, you'll see the water rides that has both the biggest drop, and the most intense drop.
-Both of which are much bigger, more intense, and better than Jurrasic Park.)
+Not intense (If you keep reading this list, you'll see the water rides that had both the biggest drop, and the most intense drop.
+Both of which were much bigger, more intense, and better than Jurrasic Park).
 But still, I really like the dark ride portion in the begenning, and plus, a water ride themed to Jurrasic Park is awesome, regardless of drop size.
 And plus, the ride has a dinosaur spit on people. =) I totally know a lot of people who deserve to be spitten on by (or eaten) by a dinosaur.
 Hmm.
 Perhaps that should be my next Top 10 List.
 Oh well.
 Jurrsaic Park.
-Spitting Dinosaurs totally make it worth the #8 spot.
+Spitting Dinosaurs totally make it worth the #9 spot.

 #7.